 All other things being equal, a higher CAGR may indicate better opportunities for renegotiating the terms with your suppliers.
 Your bargaining power is probably better when presenting a growth scenario, especially if the actual purchasing volumes are higher than at the contract's inception.

 This example shows us spend distribution by suppliers across the organization where we use departments as the applicable data parameter.
 Departments could easily be substituted, or enriched, by using other available data points for your business, such as business units or group companies.

 In addition to providing insight into bundling opportunities, the analysis also highlights possibilities for renegotiating your existing contract terms.
 Consolidating spend and volumes across your business will, all other things being equal, boost your bargaining power towards the suppliers.

 Analytics showcasing price trends helps you identify large price increases across the products or services you buy.
 These insights are crucial for high-volume items, or items where volumes are increasing.
-If prices unexpectedly spiral and can not be justified by the supplier, you probably have a strong case for renegotiating your current terms.
+If prices unexpectedly spiral and can't be justified by the supplier, you probably have a strong case for renegotiating your current terms.

-Share of wallet and supplier profitability
+Share of Wallet and Supplier Profitability

 This example, also known as the "Ignite Matrix", analyzes your share of the supplier's revenue (X-axis) combined with the supplier's profitability (Y-axis).
 Each blue dot represents a supplier.

 A large share of wallet explicitly highlights your importance as a customer - and your bargaining power.
 If the supplier also enjoys healthy margins, you may want to ask yourself; Is our collaboration well balanced?
-All else being equal, you are more equipped to renegotiate with suppliers dependent on you and who benefit from higher profitability.
+All else being equal, you're more equipped to renegotiate with suppliers dependent on you and who benefit from higher profitability.